What is Jenkins?

 Jenkins agent (formerly slave)

 Jenkins agents are lightweight, distributed workers that execute tasks the controller assigns.
 They run jobs, perform testing, and send results to the controller.
 Agents can be configured on different operating systems, enabling diverse execution environments reflecting production settings.
-Using Jenkins agents helps distribute the workload across multiple machines, optimizing resource utilization.
+Using Jenkins agents helps distribute the workload across multiple machines, optimizing resource use.

 Jenkins plugins